-The manufacturer shall inform the Notified Body about all changes of approved type which would have an implication on the validity of the certificate, and if the Notified Body issues a new type-examination certificate, the previously issued certificate is no longer valid.
+The manufacturer shall inform the Designated body about all the changes of the approved type which would have an implication on the validity of the Certificate, and if the Designated body issues a new Type Examination Certificate, the previously issued Certificate is no longer valid.

-9.2.
-The manufacturer of the machinery concerned has the ongoing responsibility of ensuring that the said machinery meets the corresponding state of the technique.

-9.3.
-The manufacturer shall request from the Notified Body the review of the validity of the typeexamination certificate every five years.
+- 9.2.
+The manufacturer of the machinery concerned has the ongoing responsibility of ensuring that the machinery meets the corresponding state of the technique. - 9.3.
+The manufacturer shall request from the Designated body the review of the validity of the Type Examination Certificate every five years.

-If the Notified Body established that the certificate remains valid, taking into account the state of the technique, it shall renew the certificate for a further five years.
+If the Designated body establishes that the Type Examination Certificate remains valid, taking into account the state of the technique, it shall renew the certificate for a further five years.

-The manufacturer and the Notified Body shall retain a copy of this certificate, of the technical file and of all the relevant documents for a period of 15 years from the date of issue of the certificate.
+The manufacturer and the Designated body shall retain a copy of the Type Examination Certificate, of the technical file and of all the relevant documents for a period of 15 years from the date of issue of the Certificate.

 9.4.
-In the event that the validity of the type examination certificate is not renewed, the manufacturer shall cease the placing on the market of the machinery concerned.
+In the event that the validity of the Type Examination Certificate is not renewed, the manufacturer shall cease to place the machinery concerned on the market.